SunWPS/python_with_mongodb/README.md

-# Learning About MangoDB with Python
+# Learning About MongoDB with Python

 ## start
 ``` docker-compose up  ```